-Michigan law requires that third-grade students not scoring proficient on the third-grade state summative assessment be retained.
+Third-grade students not scoring proficient on the third-grade state summative assessment may be retained.
 To that end, the school will identify and support all K-3 students with a reading deficiency in order to ensure success on the third-grade state summative assessment.
 The school has a web-based system for managing the individual reading improvement plans (IRIPs) for K-3 students with a reading deficiency.
 The school has many resources to assist parents whose children have a reading deficiency.